erinvdoyle/tarot/README.md

 <img src="assets/documentation/quizanswers.png" height="350px"/>
 </p>

-- Each answer vibrates when a choice is made, with the correct answer momentarily enlarging and changing to a green background color, while the incorrect answers change to a red background with text struck through
+- Each answer vibrates when a choice is made, with the correct answer momentarily enlarging and changing to a green background color.
+The incorrect answers change to a red background with text struck through

 <p align="center">
 <img src="assets/documentation/quiznext.png" width="250px"/>
 </p>

 - A *Next* button appears when the answer is revealed so that the visitor may advance to the next question.
-This button disappears once clicked until the next question is answered so that no questions may be skipped
+This button disappears once clicked until the following question is answered so that no questions may be skipped

 <p align="center">
 <img src="assets/documentation/quizh3score.png" width="250px"/>
 </p>

 - An h3 banner appears below the quiz container when the visitor chooses their answer to the first question.
-This banner displays the score and changes background color either to green for correct or red for incorrect as it updates the score tally.
+This banner displays the score and changes background color to green for correct or red for incorrect as it updates the score tally.
 It resets to its standard background color when the *Next* button is clicked and the visitor advances to the next question

 - Once all ten questions have been answered, the final score is displayed and the *Next* button is replaced with the *Results* button (pictured below)